All Episodes

 I mean, give me a break.

-I'm actually buying more food than I can ever eat just to kind of keep everybody working and checking in with my.
+I'm actually buying more food than I can ever eat just to kind of keep everybody working and checking in with my, I know the entire staffs because I go to four places, the same four places.

-The Mass Singer, the TV show, he purchased 10,000 surgical masks for New York hospitals.
+The masked singer, the TV show, he purchased 10,000 surgical masks for New York hospitals.

 Dolly Parton did the same for coronavirus research after learning about exciting advancements.